The Farm

 Flowers

 Our flowers are grown for more than their fragrance and beauty.
 We grow edible flowers that we use in baked good, jellies, and even salads.
-Dried petals also find their way to many of the artisan items we sell in The Stand.
+Dried petals also find their way to some of the artisan items we sell in The Stand.
 We even harvest the seeds of our sunflowers which we then dry, clean, and press into sunflower oil.
 Sunflower oil (and pumpkin seed oil) are available in our farm store.

 One of the more fun ways to interact with our flowers is through photography.
 Whether you’re an amateur looking to capture a fun family outing or a professional photographer searching for that perfect shot, our flower events are the perfect chance to set up great photo opportunities.